 The mount must be accurately aligned with the pole star and I have another small telescope that fits into an adapter on both mounts to facilitate this.
 The telescope must then be pointed towards several known stars contained in the drive systems database and must itself be aligned on these stars to calibrate the goto system to allow accurate tracking.
 It sounds more complicated than it is but can take as little as 30 minutes, allowing time for the telescopes to physically cool and reach the outside air temperature.

 My setup is typical of many "backyard" amateur astronomers whereby a digital camera is attached to the eyepiece of the telescope using various adapters.
-In the photo above right you can see the smaller telescope guiding the larger scope which has a Canon 350D attached to it.
 Using a laptop with some software to control this camera, photographs are collected over several hours to be processed in software later on and the final image can be rendered.

-In a typical session I will take maybe 20 - 50 three minute photos, I will then take a number of flat, dark and bias photographs that will be used for noise reduction in the later image processing stage...........if all goes well I should have a nice, final photograph of the object.
+In a typical session I will take maybe 20 - 50 images anywhere from 2 minutes - 5 minutes each and then take a number of flat, dark and bias images that will be used for noise reduction in the later image processing stage...........if all goes well I should have a nice, final photograph of the object.

-The picture above is a screen grab of the autoguiding software at work and is called PHD guiding
+The picture above is a screen grab of the autoguiding software at work and is called PHD 2

-You can see a box in the bottom centre of the photo that PHD is using as a guide star from an image it is getting through the guiding telescope.
-PHD attempts to keep this star in a fixed position in this window by sending small guide commands to the mount the scopes are sitting on and helping to correct for small errors as the mount tracks the object I am trying to photograph.
-The graph is a realtime display of how well the guide star is being tracked which directly affects the quality of the final image.
+You can see a small green box in the bottom left of the photo that PHD 2 is using as a guide star from an image it is getting through the guiding telescope.
+PHD 2 attempts to keep this star in a fixed position in this window by sending small guide commands to the mount the scopes are sitting on and helping to correct for small errors as the mount tracks the object I am trying to photograph.
+The graph along the top is a realtime display of how well the guide star is being tracked which directly affects the quality of the final image.
 If the telescope mount is bumping around too much the final image will be ruined.

 The picture above shows the various filters and correctors between the eyepiece and the DSLR camera.